M2000Interpreter/Environment/utf8/glis4.ctl.utf8.txt

 If Extender.Parent Is Nothing Then Exit Sub

-If Extender.Parent.Picture.Handle <> 0 And BackStyle = 1 Then
+If Extender.Parent.Picture.handle <> 0 And BackStyle = 1 Then

 If Me.BorderStyle = 1 Then
 currentY = 0